August 21, 2017

 Violators receiving a citation are referred to Student Judicial Affairs and Community Standards, and may receive a monetary fine.

 - The impound fee is $20 for each occurrence.
 A bicycle will not be released until after the payment is made and ownership is established.
-If an owner is unable to pay the fine, owner must sign a promissory note in order to retrieve their bicycle.
+If an owner is unable to pay the fine, they must sign a promissory note in order to retrieve their bicycle.
 If the owner does not return with the fine within three days, the charge will be added to the student’s fee bill and a registration hold will be placed if the amount is not paid.

 - The impound fee for bicycles blocking building access, wheelchair ramps or handicapped access is $35.